 (They will wear the other versions as they get older and more rational lol!)

 How to put soccer socks and shin guards on a new soccer player

 - First put on the long socks and pull them all the way up.
 They usually are long enough to go up the thigh!

-- Then, you are going to put on the shin guards.
+- Then, you are going to put on the shin guards over the sock.

-- Pull them up tight too, taking care to make sure the ankle padding is positioned correctly if the type of shin guard you purchased includes that.
+- Pull them up high too, taking care to make sure the ankle padding is positioned correctly if the type of shin guard you purchased includes that.